HerbertHe/iptv-sources/README.md

 Maybe you want to set schedule for auto-updating per 2 hours.

-- Download bash script file `iptv-sources.sh` <https://github.com/HerbertHe/iptv-sources/blob/main/iptv-sources.sh> to your homedir.
+- Download `iptv-update.sh` <https://github.com/HerbertHe/iptv-sources/blob/main/iptv-update.sh> to your homedir.

 - Edit you crontab: